Coboundaries and eigenvalues of finitary S-adic systems: Preliminaries

 A~\emph{Bratteli diagram} is an infinite graph $B=(V,E)$ such that the vertex set $V=\bigcup_{n\geq 0}V_n$ and the edge set $E = \bigcup_{n\geq 0} E_n$ are partitioned into pairwise disjoint, non-empty subsets $V_n$ and~$E_n$, where {\roman{enumi}} \begin{enumerate} \item $V_0=\{v_0\}$ is a single point; \item $V_n$ and $E_n$ are finite sets; \item there exists a range map~$r:E\rightarrow V$ and a source map~$s:E\rightarrow V$ such that $r(E_n)= V_{n+1}$ and $s(E_n)= V_n$ for each $n\geq 0$. \end{enumerate}

 A~finite or infinite sequence of edges~$(e_n)$ with $e_n\in E_n$ such that $r(e_n)=s(e_{n+1})$ is called a \emph{finite} or \emph{infinite path}, respectively.
 An {\it ordered Bratteli diagram} is a Bratteli diagram together with a linear ordering on $r^{-1}(v)$ for each $v\in V\setminus V_0$.
 Given a directive sequence~$\boldsymbol{\sigma}$, we can define an associated \emph{natural} ordered Bratteli diagram, as follows.
 For $n\geq 1$, $V_n$~is a copy of~$\mathcal{A}_{n-1}$.
+Since we work with a uniform alphabet, this means that $V_n$ is fixed for each $n$.
 Given a vertex $v \in V_{n+1}$ labelled by the letter $a \in \mathcal{A}_{n}$, we order the edges with range~$a$ as follows: if $b$ is the $j$-th letter in $\sigma_{n-1}(a)$, then we label an edge with source~$b$ and range~$a$ with $j{-}1$.
-Such an ordered Bratteli diagram allows the definition of a Bratteli-Vershik dynamical system (see \cite[Section 6]{BSTY}).
+Such an ordered Bratteli diagram allows the definition of a measurable Bratteli-Vershik dynamical system (see \cite[Section 6]{BSTY}).
+Note that the ordered Bratteli diagram associated to $\boldsymbol{\sigma}$ has much in common with prefix-suffix automata, with labels of edges in the $n$-level of the Bratteli diagram being replaced by prefixes of the words $\sigma_n(a)$; see for example \cite{Canterini-Siegel:2001}.